Information about protecting your house and security.

-For more in-depth advice about building crime prevention into your home, get more information about what our Architectural Liaison services can offer you.
+For more in-depth advice about building crime prevention into your home, get more information about what our Architectural Liaison services by contacting us.

 If you see signs of a break-in at your home, like a smashed window or an open door, then do not enter, the intruder may still be inside.
 Instead, go to a neighbour and call the police on 101.
 If you think the intruder is still there call 999.